skylight-hq/skylight.digital/_blog_posts/puerto_rico_disaster_lab.md

 4. Publication mechanisms, such as open-source outlets, media coverage, and, not least, academic publications, which would be a target of the research project.

-We have created an [interactive map](https://www.plectica.com/maps/D26TZT0CX?present=1) that represents our proposal graphically.
+We've created an [interactive map](https://www.plectica.com/maps/D26TZT0CX?present=1) that represents our proposal graphically.

 ## Three specific Puerto Rican-branded projects